Browsing: November 12

 Read More

-A Brief History On November 12, 1970, the people along the Pacific Coast of Oregon found out the answer to the question, “How many State highway Department employees does it take to blow up a whale?”
+A Brief History On November 12, 1970, the people along the Pacific Coast of Oregon found out the answer to the question, “How many State Highway Department employees does it take to blow up a whale?”
 Unfortunately, no rational people had actually asked that particular question in the first place!
 Digging Deeper On that memorable November day, a 45 foot long, 8 ton Sperm Whale washed up dead on an Oregon beach.
 Stinky and unsightly, locals not surprisingly wanted it gone.
 In Oregon, for some reason beaches are considered highways, so the nasty task of removing the whale carcass fell…

 Read More